impleproject/impleproject.github.io/README.md

 Back-end: A Python server handles user authentication, database management, and task logic.

 ## Project Goals
-The primary goal of InDuty is to empower users to achieve their goals by providing a simple yet powerful tool for task management.
+The primary goal of ImpleProject is to empower users to achieve their goals by providing a simple yet powerful tool for task management.
 By streamlining the task creation, organization, and completion process, ImpleProject aims to enhance productivity and reduce stress associated with managing to-do lists.

 ## Contribution Guidelines
 We welcome contributions from developers interested in improving ImpleProject's functionality and design.
 Please follow our contribution guidelines to ensure a smooth and efficient development process.